pmcharrison/2025-mendelssohn-expectation/README.md

 ### Locally in a virtual environment

-A more conventional approach is to instead run this demo locally in a virtual environment.
+A more conventional approach is to instead run this experiment locally in a virtual environment.
 This is more involved as you have to install several related dependencies like Redis and PostgreSQL.
 To do so, navigate to the [PsyNet website](https://psynet.dev) and follow the 'virtual environment' installation instructions.
 We recommend using Python 3.12.10 for this (or double-check the recommended